ethereum-optimism/superchain-registry/README.md

 First, make a copy of `.env.example` named `.env`, and alter the variables to appropriate values.
 #### Frontier chains

-Frontier chains are chains with customizations beyond the standard OP Stack configuration.
 To contribute a frontier OP-Stack chain configuration, you set the `SCR_CHAIN_TYPE=frontier` in the `.env` file.
+This will set `superchain_level = 1` in the registry's config file for this chain.

 #### Standard chains
-A chain may meet the definition of a **standard** chain.
 Adding a standard chain is a two-step process.
 First, the chain should be added as a frontier chain as above, but with `SCR_STANDARD_CHAIN_CANDIDATE=true` in the `.env` file.

 ### 4. Run script